 Dr. G. (George) Lavidas

-George has expertise is in offshore energies, numerical modelling, ocean analysis, statistics, Climate analysis, renewable energy assessments, and energy economics.
+George has expertise in marine energies, numerical modelling, statistics, Climate analysis, renewable energy assessments, and energy economics.
 He has worked with governmental-industrial partners on renewable energies, was the co-founder a Climate Consultancy, and worked as an Energy Consultant in energy projects.

-George is the Work Group Leader at WECANET a European Funded COST Action (CA17105), Vice-Chair of the International Integrated Wave Energy Research Group (IIWER), Member of the MCAA Climate Policy Group, member of EC Expert Groups on ocean data, and scientific advisor to several NGO’s and EU institutions.
+George is the Work Group Leader at WECANET a European Funded COST Action (CA17105), member of the European Energy Research Alliance (EERA) JP Ocean, a steering commitee member at the TU Delft Wind Energy Institute (DUWIND), board member of the TU Delft Ocean Energy Platform, Vice-Chair of the International Integrated Wave Energy Research Group (IIWER), Member of the MCAA Climate Policy Group, member of EC Expert Groups on ocean data, and scientific advisor to several NGO’s and EU institutions.

 George Lavidas has received multiple awards: his project WAVREP received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 787344.

 He was granted a 4-year (PhD) scholarship from the Engineering and Physical Sciences Research Council (EPSRC).
 In 2018 he received the "Promising Researcher" travel grant to Saga University in Japan.
 Throughout 2018-2020 George was awarded the Outstanding Contribution in Reviewing by Renewable Energy.

 More detail information on his research can be found in:

 George has been awarded and leading, as Principal Investigator (PI), several research projects, most notably: